tdwg/vocab/process-models.md

 # Processes used by other standards organizations

+This document contains some reference notes and has no official standing.
+It is subject to change at any time and should not be considered to be stable nor citable.

 ## W3C

 From the [World Wide Web Consortium Process Document (1 August 2014)](http://www.w3.org/Consortium/Process/):